Table of Contents

 - Encryption for all data in transit and at rest

 The procurement team plays an integral role in risk management.
-Contract risk management refers to software, personnel, and procedures that reduce potential business and legal risks associated with procurement contracts.
+In practice, that means having the software, personnel, and procedures in place to reduce potential business and legal risks associated with procurement contracts.
 Some of these risks include:

 - Rogue contracting, where departments make costly and unauthorized decisions